The Umbria Ride, Italy, Italy - Horse Riding Holidays and Safaris

 We recommend flying into Rome a day or two early to account for any delays and give yourself time to recover from jet lag and see the sights.

 If flying in on day 1, you MUST ensure you arrive with plenty of time to collect luggage, clear customs and meet the transfer before 11am.
 The transfer departs at 11am sharp.
-It’s about a 3.5 to 4-hour drive from the airport to the ride location, so if you miss the transfer, the only option will be to hire a car and drive.
+It’s a long drive from the airport to the ride location (2hrs for the 8-day itinerary, 3.5-4hrs for the 4-day itinerary), and if you miss the transfer, the only option will be to hire a car or a taxi.

 On the final day, departing flights can be booked anytime after 3pm (8-day itinerary) or 9pm (4-day itinerary).

-Self-drive is also an option.
-Please ensure you arrive at your accommodation, Villa Tardiolo, by 3pm on day 1.
+Self-drive is also an option for the 4-day itinerary only: please ensure you arrive at your accommodation, Villa Tardiolo, by 3pm on day 1.
 The address is Villa Tardioli, Via Sibilla, 45a, 06046 Castelluccio PG, Italia.
 Click HERE to view on Google Maps.

 Globetrotting is happy to provide a competitive quote on international flights, travel insurance and accommodation before and after your ride.